-Similarly, on trying to enquire whether they spent in any asset, it was found that the 58% had spent on mobile phone, 16% in more than one asset, 6% on repairing house and 3% on a plot of land.
+Similarly, on trying to enquire whether they spent in any asset, it was found that the 58% had spent on mobile phone, 16% in more than one asset, 6% on repairing house and 3% on a plot of land

 Despite being the first job, the two graphs below indicate that SHI youth are willing to shoulder responsibilities and contribute in their own small way.
 Supply Side factors to inclusion gauged in the study include access to school, access to deaf enabling resources at home, at school and at workplace.

 The Sarva Shiksha Abhiyan mandates all children to be in school.
 But very often mainstream schools deny admission to the disabled citing lack of resources to cater to their special needs.
-It is undoubtedly true that learning outcomes are better achieved in special schools but not every children who attended special classes with Vaani in Kolkata were enrolled into mainstream schools and faced limited challenges till in middle school.
+It is undoubtedly true that learning outcomes are better achieved in special schools but not every SHI child has a SHI special school in the vicinity.
+It was found that only some mainstream schools admitted deaf children.
+Field visits revealed that many children who move to mainstream schools move back to SHI schools after a few months being unable to adjust there.
+However, majority of children who attended special classes with Vaani in Kolkata were enrolled into mainstream schools and faced limited challenges till in middle school.
 When parents were asked how many mainstream schools existed in the vicinity of their houses that admitted SHI children, only 4% said more than 5 schools and 35% said that there were no mainstream school in their area that admitted SHI children.